What FAAB Gets Wrong

 Calibrating Your Bids

 A useful framework: think about how many points per week you expect the player to add over replacement level, and bid proportionally.
 A handcuff for a starter who might miss two weeks is worth roughly twice what a single-week fill-in is worth.
-A proven starter's backup after a season-ending injury is worth 30–50% of your remaining budget if the opportunity is real and the backup has a clear role.
+A proven starter's backup after a season-ending injury is worth 30–50% of your remaining budget if the opportunity is real and the backup has a clear role — and Pro Football Network's bid-sizing guide argues you shouldn't hesitate to go 40–60% when a player has genuine rest-of-season starter potential.

 Early vs. Late Season